NSO-developer/nso-gitbook/nso-at-a-glance.md

 ## What is NSO?

 Cisco Crosswork Network Services Orchestrator (NSO) enabled by Tail-f is an industry-leading orchestration platform for hybrid networks.
 As a Linux application, it allows fine-grained control of physical and virtual network devices and can powerfully orchestrate the configuration life cycle of networks they live in.
-It provides comprehensive lifecycle service automation to enable you to design and deliver high-quality services faster and easily.
+It provides comprehensive lifecycle service automation to enable you to design and deliver high-quality services faster and easier.

 {% hint style="info" %}
-The terms 'ncs' and 'tail-f' are used extensively in file names, command-line command names, YANG models, application programming interfaces (API), etc. Throughout this documentation, we use NSO to mean the product.
+The terms 'ncs' and 'tail-f' are used extensively in file names, command-line command names, YANG models, application programming interfaces (API), etc. Throughout this documentation, we use NSO to refer to the product.
 {% endhint %}

 ## Key Features